jgauffin/Griffin.Data/docs/Article/Article.md

 ORDER by tt.Priority
 ```

-The first to lines are SQL comments that tells the scaffolder to add sorting and paging.
+The first two lines are SQL comments that tells the scaffolder to add sorting and paging.

 ### Invoking queries